 Back in the day, tufts kept the stuffing within a sofa, typically made out of horsehair, from moving around and bunching up in one spot.
 Today, tufting is more about style than function and it’s seen just as often in furniture with clean, modern lines as it is in furniture with more traditional silhouettes.
 Tufting works beautifully on a variety of fabrics, from linen to velvet and leather.
 Each material introduces a unique tone and texture, highlighted by the tufting.

 So how can you incorporate tufted pieces into your space?
 Easy!
 A tufted piece can anchor a room, so use it as a focal point.
 Keep the items around your tufted piece a bit more simple and clean.
 This will create elegant contrast and modernize the trend.
-And remember – tufted furniture is not just for the living room.
+And remember, tufted furniture is not just for the living room.
 Tufted headboards can transform a tired old bedroom into a sophisticated dream space.
-Form truly meets function here, with style that’s super comfortable too.
-Sitting up for reading or breakfast in bed, never felt so good or luxurious.
+Form truly meets function here, with a style that’s super comfortable too.
+Sitting up for reading or breakfast in bed never felt so good or luxurious.

 So go ahead, bring this timeless trend home now.
 And if you do decide to add a tufted piece to your space, let us know on social media by using our handle @mybobs for a chance to be featured!